 The capital and credit markets have experienced significant volatility and disruption over the last several years, resulting in periods of upward pressure on the cost of new debt capital and severe restrictions in credit availability for many companies.
 In such periods, the disruptions in the capital and credit markets have also resulted in higher interest rates or greater credit spreads on the issuance of debt securities and increased costs under credit facilities.
-Disruptions in the capital and credit markets could increase our interest expense, thereby adversely affecting our results of operations and financial position.
+Disruptions in the capital and credit markets of operations and financial position.